flordutari/coffee-me/README.md

 GET | /signup| redirects to '/' if user logged in.
 Renders '/signup' POST | /signup| redirects to '/' if user logged in POST | /logout | logout user
-GET | / | renders the homepage. if the user is not logged in, render access.
+GET | / | renders the homepage
+GET | /projects | list all projects
+GET | /project-:id | render a specific project
-GET | /create-project | redirects to '/create-project' POST | /create-project | create new project
+GET | /my-project | redirects to '/my-project'
+POST | /my-project | create new project
 POST | /buy-coffee | buy a coffee

 ## Tables